wol-e/python_ml_benchmarks/README.md

 # python_ml_benchmarks
-Some system benchmarks for machine learning and deepl learning
+Some references for system benchmarks for machine learning and deepl learning.

 Setup: You can use [poetry](https://python-poetry.org/docs/) for dependency management, then the pyproject.toml provides these.
 Else, you can install them separately for the test your interested in.